Bennyville/nvim-whereami/README.md

 :Whereami
 ```

-This will copy a reference to your clipboard in a language specific format*, useful for pinpointing specific sections of code for discussion, feedback, or review.
+This will copy a reference to your clipboard in a language specific format, useful for pinpointing specific sections of code for discussion, feedback, or review.

 ## Requirements